 - Swimming that is enjoyable for the whole family.
-No more complaining from grandma that the water is to cold with a heater it will always be warm.
+No more complaining from grandma that the water is too cold with a heater it will always be warm.

 - Enjoy night swimming with a comfortable temperature.

-- Take advantage of health benefits swimming is easy on joints swimming in a heater pool helps prevent aches joint pain and stiffness.
+- Take advantage of health benefits swimming is easy on joints.
+Swimming in a heated pool helps prevent aches joint pain and stiffness.

-Heat Pumps: A heat hump is an electric system that works similar to how an air conditioner works.
+Heat Pumps: A heat pump is an electric system that works similar to how an air conditioner works.
 It takes the outside air around it and turns it into heat.